satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 disseminated and accessed.
 With the advent of open-access journals as well as the growing availability of articles freely available online, scientists face an expanding volume of scientific literature.
-Peer review is the primary means of evaluating the quality and validity of this literature prior to publication … determines what gets published and where it gets published.
+Peer review is the primary means of filtering/screening this literature prior to publication in an effort to ensure quality and validity. … determines what gets published and where it gets published.
 The current review process for scientific publications is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
 There are too few reviewers provided with too little information who go unacknowledged, the quality of their reviews goes unmeasured, and reviews take a lot of time and once submitted cannot evolve.
 In this article, we argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate the results of a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
 We propose that an effective means for implementing these changes would be to adopt approaches from current code review systems for software development to support article review.

 Keywords: distributed peer review, code review systems, open source software development